 Bottom Line: No exam life insurance is often an excellent fit for seniors.
 Keep in mind your age, term length and health status can directly affect how much you are charged for your life insurance policy.

-9. How Much Life Insurance You Should Buy?
+How Much Life Insurance Coverage Should You Buy?

 Your life insurance needs are entirely unique to you.